Uniswap/docs/docs/contracts/v2/concepts/03-advanced-topics/04-security.md

 ## Bug Bounty

-Uniswap has an open and ongoing bug [bounty program](https://uniswap.org/bug-bounty/).
+Uniswap has an open and ongoing bug [bounty program](https://cantina.xyz/bounties/f9df94db-c7b1-434b-bb06-d1360abdd1be) on Cantina.

 ## Considerations when building on Uniswap